subugoe/oa2020cadata/analysis/paper.md

 Last, but not least, further qualitative evaluation of the dataset is still needed.
-Code and data are shared as research compendium to ensure the technical reproducibility of all steps involved in our data analytical work including this data descripitive.
+Code and data are shared as research compendium to ensure the technical reproducibility of all steps involved in our data analytical work including this data descriptive.

 ## Acknowledgment